khuedoan/homelab/external/README.md

 - Backblaze:
   - B2 storage with S3 compatible API for offsite backup

-This layer will deploy resources that require external dependencies using the following provisioners:

-- Terraform:
+This layer will:

 - Create external resources
 - Add external secrets to namespaces
-  - Create an ApplicationSet
-- ArgoCD (via the ApplicationSet created by Terraform):
-  - Deploy Helm charts in the subdirectories

 ## Prerequisites